Scalloped Yukon Gold & Sweet Potato Gratin with Fresh Herbs

 Repeat with remaining potatoes, salt-pepper mixture, herb mixture, and cheese.
 Pour cream mixture over gratin, pressing lightly to submerge potato mixture as much as possible.

-NOTE: I found that there was a lot of oil that had bubbled to the surface (from the cheese, perhaps).
+Note: I found that there was a lot of oil that had bubbled to the surface (from the cheese, perhaps).
 Carefully, I tilted the dish and drained off the oil/fat.
-These dish was perfect.
+This dish was perfect.

 Let stand 10 minutes; serve.